 The Church of the Holy Sepulcher was built in 326 by St. Helena, the mother of Emperor Constantine.
 The emperor had this idea in mind to build himself a nice impressive church in New Rome (later Constantinople) and wanted some real biblical artifacts to stick in it, so he sent his mom to the Holy Land for souvenirs.
 Helena quite reasonably left it to her local Jerusalem guides to point out where everything was, and they did.
 The Christians, despite Roman persecution, had never left—during the destruction of Jerusalem, they did as Jesus instructed and ran for the hills, and when the Romans were finished crucifying everybody, they came back down.

 The Christians pointed out how Aphrodite’s temple was built on top of Jesus’s tomb.
 It was deliberately put there by Emperor Hadrian around 135 to annoy the Christians.
 But it definitely marked the spot.
-And that was still the direction Christians faced when they prayed.
+And it was still the direction Christians faced when they prayed.
 Every Christian church in the area has the front of its building pointing toward the Holy Sepulcher.

 So Helena excavated it.
-While she was at it, she had her building crew hack down the entire hill that surrounded the tomb, and then they built a little sanctuary on top of it.
+While she was at it, she had her building crew hack down the entire hill which surrounded the tomb, and then they built a little sanctuary on top of it.
 So it doesn’t look at all natural.
 Today, Greeks call this mini-sanctuary the Kuvuklion, and Catholics the Edicule: It’s a church building inside the rotunda of the bigger church building.
 You go in, and there’s the slab where they laid Jesus.
 But it’s covered in marble—which was put there in the 12th century, probably to cover up the massive erosion of thousands of Christians kissing it.
 So you can’t actually see the slab itself.

 If you want to see the part of the slab where Jesus’s head rested, you have to go round back of the Kuvuklion to a chapel run by the Copts.
 I glanced back there, but it was all locked up with no one on duty, so there was no way to see it.
 If the Copts are wise, they won’t let anyone touch it either.